Remedy-Entertainment/usdFBX/README.md

 MayaUSD is supported, but only a locally built version of MayaUSD has been tested so far.
 Using the USD libraries that come with published builds of MayaUSD should theoretically work; however, this is uncharted territory.

-The plugin is based on the Alembic example bundled with the USD sources so there are a lot of familiarities.
-In the future, this project will likely receive a refactor to simplify things quite a bit.
+The plugin is based on the Alembic example bundled with the USD sources so there are a lot of similarities.
+In the future, this project may receive a refactor to simplify things.

 # Capabilities and Limitations